Skip to content

 At a glance

-• They share — Event Script data-mapping syntax (source -> target) and the same state-machine namespaces (input.*, model.*, output.*, {node}.result).
+• They share — the source -> target mapping syntax with its constant set, and the same state-machine namespaces (input.*, model.*, output.*, {node}.result).

 • One skill per node.
 A node returns a decision to the engine — next (follow the connection), a node name (jump), or .sink (pause this path).